 If the phone shares a line with other phones, only the phone that has DND configured is affected.

-For more information about DND and DND modes, see "DND Configuration" on page 187.
+For more information about DND and DND modes, see "DND Configuration".

 Configuring a DND Key Using the Mitel Web UI

 Click on Operation > Softkeys and XML.

 or

 Click on Operation > Expansion Module <N>.